North Port to host hurricane workshop on post-storm resilience

 “They don’t pay attention to the skinny little black line on the cone.
 They don’t pay attention to the calendar.
 They don’t pay attention to predictions.
 So, they do what they are going to do so with that in mind, we have to be ready for anything.”

+The City is partnering with the Olson Group, Ltd., which specializes in aiding local governments with emergency preparedness and recovery.
+Experts from the Olson Group will facilitate the virtual workshop, scheduled for 1-2:30 p.m. on June 12, 2023.

-The session is virtual through Microsoft teams and registration is required for the event.
-Officials said it will be recorded and shared with the community for those who can’t attend.
+The session is hosted via Microsoft Teams, and registration is required for this free event.
+Register here to listen in and/or participate.

+The virtual session is planned to be recorded and shared later for those who cannot attend live.

 Copyright 2023 WWSB.
 All rights reserved.